RPallas92/ArchitectureKit/README.md

 The simplest architecture for [FunctionalKit](https://github.com/facile-it/FunctionalKit)
-  Inspired by [RxFeedback](https://github.com/NoTests/RxFeedback.swift), but it uses Monads (from FunctionalKit) instead of RxSwift
+  Inspired by [RxFeedback](https://github.com/NoTests/RxFeedback.swift), but it uses Monads (from FunctionalKit) instead of RxSwift, and allows dependency injection out of the box,

 <img src="https://github.com/kzaher/rxswiftcontent/raw/master/RxFeedback.png" width="502px" />